yammer/tenacity/README.md

     }
     ```

-3. Create a `TenacityBundleConfigurationFactory` implementaion - you can use the `BaseTenacityBundleConfigurationFactory` as your starting point.
+3. Create a `TenacityBundleConfigurationFactory` implementation - you can use the `BaseTenacityBundleConfigurationFactory` as your starting point.
 This will be used to register your custom tenacity dependencies and custom configurations.

     ```java
     public class CompletieTenacityBundleConfigurationFactory extends BaseTenacityBundleConfigurationFactory<CompletieConfiguration> {